 One of the features you can see in our chart is that we estimated annual return percentages (sort of like weighted compound annual growth rates) if you always maxed out your 401(k).

 This used a function called 'XIRR', which we built into our S&P 500 Periodic Investment tool.
 XIRR allows you to find out the actual return on money based on periodic investments, as opposed to 'simple' returns based on a lump sum up front.
 XIRR is a weighted average, so each month's contributions matter in the final result.

 - The math is for a maxed out 401(k) contribution divided evenly for 12 months

 - We used our S&P 500 Periodic Investment Calculator to do the math

 - The fee estimates are inside the calculator; feel free to redo the math for your own assumptions!

-- The current chart ends in March of 2016
+- The current chart ends in May of 2017

-- 1982-1986 had a $30,000 employee contribution limit - but we used the $7,000 limit of later years.
+- 1982-1986 technically had a $30,000 employee contribution limit - but we used a $7,000 limit for fairness.

 How did you compute employer 401(k) matches?

 - We based all of the numbers on a 3% employer match (It's estimated around 2.7%)